-The problem solving define, plan, and execute steps are the common thread among these various models.
-In mechanics disciplines, these steps take the form of free-body diagram (FBD) development, listing of the given (known) and find (unknown) variables, creating a mathematical model consistent with the FBD, and final answer production.
-As pointed out by Gray and Costanzo7, the current trend in mechanics is to deemphasize the final answer production step and leave this to computational software.
-Mechanics educators are now emphasizing model building rather than computational procedures.
+The define, plan, and execute steps are the common thread among these various models.
+In mechanics disciplines, these steps take the form of free-body diagram (FBD) development, listing of the given (known) and identifying (unknown) variables, creating a mathematical model consistent with the FBD, and final answer production.
+As pointed out by Gray and Costanzo, the current trend in mechanics is to deemphasize the final answer production step and leave this to computational software.
 Four mental models are commonly used to build problem solutions.
 These are: problem statement, graphical representation such as a FBD, given/find representation typically in the form of lists, and a system of equations that will produce the final answers.
-These four mental models represent the core of mechanics problem solving and have a long standing tradition in mechanics education.
+These four mental models represent the core of engineering mechanics problem solving, have a long standing tradition in engineering mechanics, and are consistent with current trends in engineering mechanics education.

-The newest trend in mechanics education is the application of computer technology to teach students, engage them in the learning process, and to help them understand mechanics concepts and principles.
+The newest trend in engineering mechanics education is the application of computer technology to teach students, engage them in the learning process, and to help them understand mechanics concepts and principles.
 These are many and varied.
-They are perhaps best illustrated by the works of Gramoll^{3,4}, Dollar and Stief2, Stief and Dollar^{15,16}, Philpot11, Philpot and Hall12, Stanley14, and Gray and Costanzo5 to list a few.
+They are perhaps best illustrated by the works of Gramoll^{8,9}, Dollar and Stief10, Stief and Dollar^{11,12}, Philpot^{13,14}, Stanley15, and Gray and Costanzo16 to list a few.
 Many of these are similar to traditional textbook presentations with exceptions such as interactive examples, audio/video lectures, homework sets with immediate feedback, virtual experiments, and interactive animations to develop conceptual understanding.
-This approach to learning problem solving is based upon examples and homework problem sets which is fairly traditional.
+This approach to learning problem solving is based upon examples and homework problem sets and is fairly traditional.
 Problem interactivity has been added to keep the student engaged with the problem.
 Hints, intelligent coaching, instantaneous feedback, and intelligent correcting have been incorporated by many of these authors.
-But, they rely upon click-on-object, drop and drag, pair matching, multi-choice answers, and short answers (usually numerical) for user inputs and traversing the basic problem structure.
+But, they rely upon click-on-object, drop and drag, pair matching, multi-choice answers, and short answers (usually numerical) for user input and traversing the basic problem structure.
 They tend to be somewhat inflexible in that users must use notations, axis systems, vector directions, equation ordering and etc. as prescribed by the problem designer rather than allowing students to make choices and decisions on their own.